Conversion Optimization

 We’ve noticed the best thank you emails do some of the following, apart from offering deals:

-✅ Feature content that’ll help the receiver use the product they’ve just bought.
+Feature content related to the purchase—this’ll help the receiver use the product they’ve just bought.

 No matter how many wonderful offers you create for customers, there’s a limit to how many you can keep giving.